Olivier Giroud proved his worth scoring upon return as Chelsea walked away 2-1 victors over Tottenham Hotspur at Stamford Bridge.

 The Spaniard’s daisy-cutter flung across the face of goal into the bottom corner leaving Lloris helpless.

-The back five was called into action today by the Chelsea boss which has been successful in the past.
-It has been utilised this season on a number of occasions and proved fruitful once again.
+The back five has also been utilised this season on a number of occasions and proved fruitful once again.

 The 20-year-old midfielder proved his importance to the side with his relentless pressing and energy, which ultimately set the tone for Chelsea.